2026-2027 Fellowships for Palestinian Scholars Conducting Humanities and Social Science Field-Based Research on Palestine

-On October 23, PARC will hold an informational webinar for interested applicants.
-To sign up for the webinar, click here.
+On October 27, PARC will hold an informational webinar in Arabic for interested applicants.
+To sign up for the webinar, please go to this link.

-The Palestinian American Research Center (PARC) announces the 26th annual PARC Palestinian research fellowship competition for Palestinian scholars focusing on Gaza.
+The Palestinian American Research Center (PARC) announces its 27th annual Palestinian research fellowship competition for research in the humanities and social sciences that will contribute to Palestinian Studies.
 Applicants must be Palestinian doctoral students or Palestinian scholars who have earned their PhD.
-All Palestinians may apply regardless of their country of residence or ID.
+Palestinians may apply regardless of their country of residence or ID.

 Information about the fellowship competition:

-• Research must contribute to Palestinian Studies and focus on Gaza.
-Any field of research will be considered, including the arts, humanities, social sciences, economics, law, public health, and environmental studies.
+• Research must contribute to Palestinian Studies.
+Eligible fields of research are the arts, humanities, social sciences, public health, and environmental studies.
 Purely scientific research is not eligible for this competition.

 • Field research must be for a minimum of two months up to a maximum of one year.